jfceklosky/acsi2stm-alt-hardware/README.md

-# acsi2stm-alt-idc20
+# acsi2stm-alt-hardware
-Alternate PCB design for the acsi2stm using IDC-20
+Alternate PCB designs for the acsi2stm using db-19 and IDC-20

 # Description
 This board can be used with the software from this project: